Applicable Employee Classes:

 The Title IX Coordinator will determine the appropriate Appeals Officer for evaluating the appeal.
 The Appeals Officer may consult other University officials as appropriate before making his/her decision.

 The Appeals Officer may determine an outcome based on the information provided in the appeal without further action of the parties involved.
 Should the Appeals Officer determine the need for a meeting, the meeting is not intended to be a full re-hearing of the allegation and evidence.
 The Appeals Officer may also refer the matter back to the Title IX Investigator to collect additional information.
 Appeal decisions will affirm the original decision(s) or modify the original decision and/or sanction(s).

-The Appeals Officer's decision is the final determination of the University of violations of the Title IX policy.
+The Appeals Officer's decision is the final determination of the University of Violations of the Title IX policy.
 If the Appeals Officer upholds the original findings, the effective date of any sanctions imposed will be the date of the original decision.
-The Appeals Officer will provide both the complainant and the respondent with written notice of the final outcome of the appeal within ten (10) business days of the final decision.
+The Appeals Officer will provide both the complainant and the respondent with his/her written decision concerning the appeal, including the rationale for the decision, within ten (10) business days of the final decision.

 The presumptive stance of the University is that all decisions made and sanctions imposed by the original decision-maker are to be implemented during the appellate process.
-At the sole discretion of the Title IX Coordinator when necessary, implementation of sanctions may be stayed pending review only in extremely exigent circumstances.
+At the sole discretion of the Title IX Coordinator, when necessary, implementation of sanctions may be stayed pending review.
 This does not include proximity to graduation, end of term, or exams.

 In the case of sexual discrimination or sexual misconduct, this policy supersedes and applies in lieu of all other policies and procedures set forth in any other University document.